 Golden Bauhinia Square

-Take note that this area of Hong Kong is undergoing major development.
+This area of Hong Kong is undergoing major development.
 Golden Bauhinia Square is awesome if you love skylines, but there is not too much else directly nearby.

-Ride the Mid-Levels Escalators
+Ride The Mid-Levels Escalators

 The energy in Victoria Park was so positive that I had to get up early one morning and go for a run just after the sun came up.
 I’d definitely keep Victoria Park in mind if you’re looking for a good workout spot.

 Hong Kong Restaurants